History

 Average

-was a long period in the middle of our history when most Presidents served only
+a long period in the middle of our history when most Presidents served only one

 was quite high.
 There have been several